spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-offer-feature-overview.md

 Merchants can [create product offers](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/offers/managing-product-offers.html#creating-a-product-offer) in the Merchant Portal or [import the product offers](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-product-offer.csv.html).

  Marketplace administrators can view and approve or deny merchants' product offers in the Back Office.
-See [Managing merchant product offers](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/offers/managing-merchant-product-offers.html) for details.
+For details, see [Managing merchant product offers](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/offers/managing-merchant-product-offers.html).

  Every merchant can have multiple offers for the same concrete product.
 However, a product offer is related to a single merchant and cannot be shared between other merchants: